kronicle-tech/kronicle/README.md

 # Kronicle

-Kronicle is a web-based dashboard that displays a list of the components in a technology stack and shows various information about those components.
+Kronicle is an open source tool and dashboard for development teams and tech organizations to document and visualise the components in their tech stack and teams in their organization.

+See the [documentation](https://kronicle.tech) for more information on deploying and using Kronicle.

 ## Component Metadata YAML